Stem Cell Therapy for Age-Related Cognitive Decline in Thailand

 Age-related cognitive decline involves a gradual reduction in memory, processing speed, executive function, and mental clarity that goes beyond normal ageing.
 While not as severe as dementia, it significantly impacts quality of life and independence.
 Neuroinflammation, reduced cerebral blood flow, and oxidative stress contribute to progressive neuronal damage.
 Mesenchymal stem cells have demonstrated neuroprotective and anti-inflammatory properties in clinical research, with potential to support neurovascular health and modulate the inflammatory processes driving cognitive deterioration.
 Treatment is delivered at Boston Health Longevity in Chiang Mai with comprehensive cognitive assessment and long-term monitoring.

-Patients from Australia, Singapore, Hong Kong, and the UAE travel to Chiang Mai for treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.
+Patients from Singapore, Hong Kong, Taiwan and Australia travel to Chiang Mai for age-related cognitive decline treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.

 What Causes Age-Related Cognitive Decline?